ayshe/agile/slides.md

 - BA & Test
 - Additional Stakeholders (optional)

-The retrospective is an analysis of what did and did not work during a project cycle.
+An analysis of what did and didn't work during a cycle.

 --

-## Retrospective (End-Of Cycle) - continued
+## Retrospective (End-Of Cycle) - Continued

-We should embrace the notion of iterative improvement.
-This is the forum to raise possible changes or process 'experiments', which can be condcuted during the next cycle.
-Previously agreed and trialled processes should be reviewed at the end of the retrospective.
+We should embrace iterative improvement.
+This is the place propose changes or process 'experiments', which can be conducted during the next cycle.

+Implemented changes are reviewed in the next retrospective.

 --

-## Retrospective (End-Of Cycle) - continued
+## Retrospective (End-Of Cycle) - Continued

-This should be about not just what went wrong, but also about also what went well.
-It is about **what can we do better** - not a sledging match; but people should be comfortable raising and receiving any feedback.
-It is a critical opportunity for growth.
+This is about not just what went wrong, but also about also what went well.

+It is about **what can we do better** and provides a critical opportunity for growth.
+It is not about pointing fingers or sledging.

 --

 ## Weekly Technical Catch-Up

-(current practice)
+(Current Practice)

 This is when the front-end or back-end team meets in full to discuss all projects, work, blockers and upcoming work.
 Option to share any cool or interesting technology.